The role of strangeness in chiral and $U(1)_A$ restoration: Abstract

 \section{Abstract}

 We use recently derived Ward identities and lattice data for the light- and strange-quark condensates to reconstruct the scalar and pseudoscalar susceptibilities ($\chi_S^\kappa$, $\chi_P^K$) in the isospin 1/2 channel.
 We show that $\chi_S^\kappa$ develops a maximum above the QCD chiral transition, after which it degenerates with $\chi_P^K$.
-This result provides an alternative sign for $O(4)\times U_A(1)$ restoration that can be explored in lattice simulations and highlights the role of strangeness, which regulated by the strange-quark condensate helps to reconcile the current tension among lattice results regarding $U_A(1)$ restoration.
-We show that the peak structure of $\chi_S^\kappa$ can be described when it is saturated with the $K_0^*(700)$ (or $\kappa$) meson, the dominant lowest-energy state in the isospin 1/2 scalar channel, which in turn can be computed in Unitarized Chiral Perturbation Theory at finite temperature.
-This reveals the importance of thermal interactions and makes it possible to examine the $\chi_S^\kappa$ dependence on the light- and strange-quark masses.
-A consistent picture emerges controlled by the $m_l/m_s$ ratio that allows studying the behavior of the $O(4)\times U_A(1)$ transition in the chiral and SU(3) limits.
+We also obtain $\chi_S^\kappa$ within Unitarized Chiral Perturbation Theory (UChPT) at finite temperature, when it is saturated with the $K_0^*(700)$ (or $\kappa$) meson, the dominant lowest-energy state in the isospin 1/2 scalar channel of $\pi K$ scattering.
+Such UChPT result reproduces the expected peak structure, revealing the importance of thermal interactions, and makes it possible to examine the $\chi_S^\kappa$ dependence on the light- and strange-quark masses.
+A consistent picture emerges controlled by the $m_l/m_s$ ratio that allows one studying $K-\kappa$ degeneration in the chiral, two-flavor and $SU(3)$ limits.
+These results provide an alternative sign for $O(4)\times U(1)_A$ restoration that can be explored in lattice simulations and highlight the role of strangeness, which regulated by the strange-quark condensate helps to reconcile the current tension among lattice results regarding $U(1)_A$ restoration.